+EMBEDDING

+CIRCULAR

-EMBEDDING CIRCULAR PRACTICES
+PRACTICES

 To be most effective, circular economy strategies need to be understood and adopted across the whole of society.
 In the Plastics and Packaging, Domestic Waste and Food, Energy, Built Environment and Water sectors introducing new regulation on sustainable standards was in the top 3 most impactful changes that could be made in Qatar.
 Adoption of globally recognised regulatory standards within and across sectors will strengthen Qatar's credibility and commitment to high standards.
 This benchmarking will translate internationally and facilitate international relationships and investment.
 Examples include international sustainable finance standards and mandatory ESG reporting which can help to demonstrate commitment by Qatar and enhance the country's reputation internationally.
-In relation to ESG, efforts from the QSE could be coupled with direct intervention from the Qatari government and sector specific bodies, which could introduce similar voluntary and ESG reporting for non-listed companies.
-The International Sustainability Standards Board (ISSB, a new standard-setting board which came out of COP26) has the intention of delivering a comprehensive global baseline for sustainability-related disclosure standards.
-These provide investors and other capital-market participants with information about companies' sustainability-related risks and opportunities.
-Similarly, the Taskforce on Climate-related Financial Disclosure (TCFD) has developed a set of climate-focused disclosure recommendations which have recently been endorsed by G7 countries to become mandatory.
-The ISSB has also announced that it will produce a biodiversity focused exposure draft, and the Taskforce on Nature-related Financial Disclosure (TNFD) is working towards the publication of its biodiversity standards.
+In relation to ESG, efforts from the QSE could be coupled with direct intervention from the ic bodies, which could introduce similar voluntary npanies.
+The International Sustainability Standards board which came out of COP26) has the intention l baseline for sustainability-related disclosure and other capital-market participants with information ted risks and opportunities.
+Similarly, the Taskforce ure (TCFD) has developed a set of climate-focused have recently been endorsed by G7 countries to so announced that it will produce a biodiversity focused Nature-related Financial Disclosure (TNFD) is working rsity standards.

-PUBLIC PROCUREMENT AND GREEN SUPPLY CHAIN

-Respondents indicated that procurement was an impactful intervention particularly in the Built Environment, Hospitality and Fashion sectors.
-In many countries, including Qatar, the government is a major procurer of services and owner of assets.
-Setting minimum sustainability standards and materials red lists for the procurement of goods for the government can be highly effective and encourage many private sector organisations, including in the built environment sector, to adopt these sustainability standards de rigueur

-RESEARCH AND INNOVATION

-Consultations emphasised that Qatar has developed a strong political brand as a reliable international partner, and this is a solid platform to build on for economic diversification.
-Particularly in the Water and Energy sectors, participants emphasised the importance of more investment in innovation and new technologies.
-Participants suggested that this could unlock economic, environmental and social benefits through developing sustainable industries and technologies within Qatar.
-They proposed the creation of a Sovereign Wealth Fund which focused on research and innovation (including upskilling) for key sectors where Qatar aims to become a regional leader.
-For example, this could support the development of sustainable food production system adaptations for hot, arid environments and the recycling of construction waste.
+ment was an impactful intervention particularly in the ashion sectors.
+In many countries, including Qatar, of services and owner of assets.
+Setting minimum als red lists for the procurement of goods for the and encourage many private sector organisations, ctor, to adopt these sustainability standards de rigueur r has developed a strong political brand as a reliable lid platform to build on for economic diversification. sectors, participants emphasised the importance d new technologies.
+Participants suggested that this tal and social benefits through developing sustainable atar.
+They proposed the creation of a Sovereign Wealth d innovation (including upskilling) for key sectors where der.
+For example, this could support the development m adaptations for hot, arid environments and the e the most cost-effective way of transitioning toward r is implementing legislation to ban or phase out ecently introduced plastic bag ban.
+Similar schemes e plastics, as well as unsustainable textiles and umer behaviours can be the most cost-effective way onomy.
+At present, Qatar is leading the way in the r phase out unsustainable material through its recently chemes can be rolled out for other single-use plastics, I construction materials.

-OPTIMIZING CONSUMPTION STRATEGIES

-Shifting consumer behaviours can be the most cost-effective way of transitioning toward a circular economy.
-At present, Qatar is implementing legislation to ban or phase out unsustainable material through its recently introduced plastic bag ban.
-Similar schemes can be rolled out for other single-use plastics, as well as unsustainable textiles and construction materials.
-Shifting consumer behaviours can be the most cost-effective way of transitioning toward a circular economy.
-At present, Qatar is leading the way in the Middle East with legislation to ban or phase out unsustainable material through its recently introduced plastic bag ban.
-Similar schemes can be rolled out for other single-use plastics, as well as unsustainable textiles and construction materials.

-URBAN PLANNING AND ASSET MANAGEMENT

-Extended producer responsibility (EPR) legislation for clothing, packaging, plastics and other materials would help support the development of an efficient and low-cost waste infrastructure.
-This includes building the facilities and infrastructure required for nationwide collection, transport and processing of recyclable or compostable waste.
-Such measures would create economic opportunities within Qatar, support environmental targets and ensure significantly less waste to landfill.
-Similarly, investments in recycling wastewater for industrial and agricultural uses as well as water conservation technologies will bring about economic and environmental returns.

-EDUCATION AND AWARENESSS